Updated on June 22nd, 2023

 • How would you rate how you feel (0-10)?
 Why?

 • Have you had a headache?
 Nausea?
 Vomiting?
 Diarrhoea?

 • How was your appetite?

 This was followed by refilling our water supplies for tomorrow (mainly 2 litres in the Camelback but also a thermal bottle) & a briefing on what to expect for Day 2.
-The Camelback is an essential piece of kit for the hike, a bag of water which fits into your pack & accessed by a straw.
-With everything positive & darkness descending, we tucked ourselves in for the night at our soon to be traditional bedtime of 7.30pm.
+The Camelback is an essential piece of kit for the hike, a bag of water that fits into your pack & accessed by a straw.
+With everything positive & darkness descending, we tucked ourselves in for the night at our soon-to-be traditional bedtime of 7.30pm.